GESS-research-group/pyshbundle/README.md

 $ pip install .

-# The package is available on pip but not updated to the latest version
+# The package is available on pip but is BROKEN
 # Please avoid installing via pip till we fix that
 # creating a new virtual environment
 $ python3 -m venv <name-env>